 This all Australian film sets out to shine a light on the darker side of the music industry for women.
 Claudia Sangiorgi Dalimore and photographer Michelle Grace Hunder tell an inspiring story of courage, power, and strength in adversity.
 With an all female cast, the story is old only by first hand experiences.
 The documentary starts out with a focus on sexism and prejudice, and it brings the conversation to the forefront asking “when will things change?”

-A number of artists share their experiences and stories on topics of The Pay Gap, longevity of success, media potrayal, sexualisation, racism in the industry, the LGBTQIA+ community and audience, representation and so much more, this film opens the industry up like never before.
+A number of artists share their experiences and stories on topics of The Pay Gap, longevity of success, media portrayal, sexualisation, racism in the industry, the LGBTQIA+ community and audience, representation and so much more, this film opens the industry up like never before.

-From recounts of sexual assault pre performance, horribly discourgaing comments from security guards, and requests to alter body weight and lifestyle – the list of harrowing experiences goes on.
+From recounts of sexual assault pre performance, horribly discouraging comments from security guards, and requests to alter body weight and lifestyle – the list of harrowing experiences goes on.
 These women have seen it all.
 In an industry as cut throat and competitive as a cage fight, these women attest to sticking together, and demand to have their voices heard, and their stories told.

 Tina Arena recounts feeling like hitting her fourties could be the end of her career, but her powerful acceptance speech when she was inducted into the ARIA Hall of Fame in 2015, was a protest to being put out of work or being pushed aside, making way for more conversation on the topic of feminism in the music industry.
-Her words in this film are powerful and empassioned.
+Her words in this film are powerful and impassioned.
 Her experience with raising her son, and being a woman over 40, while also keeping a steady foot in the entertainment industry is eye opening, revealing, and most importantly encouraging.
 You can’t help but make noise for this woman – she is a force to be reckoned with.

-There are several true horror stories throughout this documentary, from an artist being undermined and sabbotaged by a sound tech, to Dallas Frasca revealing how she was groped harshly in a backstage band area right before she was to go on stage and perform.
+There are several true horror stories throughout this documentary, from an artist being undermined and sabotaged by a sound tech, to Dallas Frasca revealing how she was groped harshly in a backstage band area right before she was to go on stage and perform.
 These stories linger with you long after the credits roll, and I couldn’t help but think, ‘how did these women go on?’
 It takes so much courage to be vulnerable in front of an audience, but to also have these barriers placed in front of you pre performance is enough to discourage any performer.

 We hear from countless performers and technicians, (such as Kasey Chambers, Banoffee, Kate Ceberano, Nai Palm, Meg Mac, and so many more) and a common theme is heard: Attitudes toward women and LGBTQIA+ persons in this industry are harsh, unfair and not the same as their hetero male counterparts.